 Pizzeria Tra Vigne (St. Helena)

-My kids are still talking about our lunch at Pizzeria Tra Vigne over a month later and have asked that we consider a day trip another weekend just to eat a meal here again.
+My kids are still talking about our lunch at Pizzeria Tra Vigne and have asked that we consider a day trip another weekend just to eat a meal here again.
 This restaurant has truly delicious high quality Italian food.
 In fact, it’s a place my husband and I would return again without the kids.
 But Pizzeria Tra Vigne also strikes that rare restaurant balance in being ideal for kids too, offering many things kids enjoy without relegating them to a typical kids menu.

 Gott’s Roadside (St. Helena)